-Despite the fact that Ray did in fact engage in six matches in just seven weeks, it had been an excursion light on serious combat and more about publicity, prestige and living the high life.
+Despite the fact that Ray did engage in six matches in just seven weeks, it had been an excursion light on serious combat and more about publicity, prestige and living the high life.
 Now a genuine crossover star, Robinson traveled through Europe with his own personal hair dresser, a dance instructor, a golf pro, a singing coach, his famous pink Cadillac, and a dwarf nicknamed “Arabian Knight.”
-The title defense against Randolph Turpin was to be the finale of the tour, a title defense at Earl’s Court in London against a legit, if little-known, contender.
-The match went 15 rounds and at the final bell, to everyone’s astonishment, no doubt existed as to who deserved to have their hand raised by the referee.
+The match against Randolph Turpin was to be the finale of the tour, a title defense at Earl’s Court in London against a legit, if little-known, contender.
+The tilt went fifteen rounds and at the final bell, to everyone’s astonishment, there was no doubt as to who deserved to have their hand raised by the referee.

 “I have no alibis,” said Robinson.
 “I was beaten by a better man.”

 What else could he say?
 It wasn’t even close.
 The challenger, seven years younger than Ray, was in charge from the outset before Robinson attempted a late rally.
-But the final three stanzas were all Turpin and ringsiders found it impossible to score more than four or five rounds for Sugar Ray.
+But the final three stanzas were all Turpin and ringsiders found it impossible to score more than four or five rounds for the American.

-Sports fans understood the gravity of the occasion and a huge crowd of over sixty thousand set a new record for a non-heavyweight gate at the Polo Grounds in New York, with a gallery of glittering celebrities at ringside.
-What they saw for nine rounds was a grueling, tightly contested battle.
-Robinson was clearly more assertive than in the first meeting as he brought his power to bear with two-fisted flurries to Turpin’s body.
+Sports fans well understood the gravity of Robinson vs Turpin Part II and a huge crowd of over sixty thousand set a new record for a non-heavyweight gate at the Polo Grounds in New York, with a gallery of glittering celebrities at ringside.
+What they all saw for nine fast-paced rounds was a grueling, tightly contested battle.
+Robinson was more assertive than in the first meeting, bringing his power to bear from the outset with two-fisted flurries to Turpin’s body.
 He hurt the Englishman with right hands in both the second and third rounds and in the fourth he scored with some vicious uppercuts.
-But in the middle rounds Ray slowed and started missing while Turpin muscled him around in the many clinches.
+But in the middle rounds Ray began to slow down and started missing while Turpin muscled him around in the many clinches.

 In London Ray had suffered a bad cut over his left eye and in round ten the wound re-opened, possibly from a clash of heads, and if things weren’t already going south for Robinson, suddenly the American’s face was bathed in blood.
 Sugar Ray didn’t hesitate; showing more energy than he had for several rounds he opened up with his big guns, gambling on his power.
 An overhand right thudded home on Turpin’s jaw and the Briton’s legs buckled.
 Hurt, the champion alternately retreated and hung on as a desperate Robinson pursued and worked to find punching room.
-The referee separated the fighters and Turpin, seeking to clinch again, came straight at Ray who then blasted the Briton with a huge right hand that put Turpin on his back.
+The referee separated the fighters and the Briton, seeking to clinch again, came straight at Ray, wide open, and the Sugarman didn’t need to be asked twice: he blasted Turpin with a huge right hand that put the champion on his back.

-The champion beat the count but Ray knew he couldn’t let him off the hook.
-As he would state afterwards, it was “do or die.”
-Determined to decide the contest before the cut and the ringside doctor could, he stalked Turpin, forced him to the ropes, and then unleashed a fearsome barrage of power punches.
+Turpin beat the count but Robinson knew he couldn’t let him off the hook.
+As he would put it afterwards, it was “do or die.”
+Determined to decide the contest before the cut and the ringside doctor could, Ray stalked Turpin, forced him to the ropes, and then unleashed a fearsome barrage of power punches.
 The dazed champion had no reply; his legs were gone and he couldn’t get off the ropes.
-He tried to bob and weave and slip the dangerous bombs exploding all around him but the challenger’s attack was relentless.
-Robinson, his face covered in crimson, held nothing back, and after five clean blows landed in quick succession referee Ruby Goldstein, with eight seconds left in the round, stepped in to halt what had become a one-sided battering.
+He tried to bob and weave and slip the bombs exploding all around him but Sugar Ray’s attack was relentless.
+Robinson, his face covered in crimson, held nothing back, and after five clean blows landed in quick succession referee Ruby Goldstein, with eight seconds left in the round, stepped in to halt the one-sided battering.